3adnanK/pytutorials/content/post/Python-Operators.md

 {{< / highlight >}}

-As you see the ''&'' operator works like that when it finds 1 1 it gives us 1, if it finds 1 0 or 0 1 or 0 0 it returns 0.<br/>
+As you see the ''&'' operator works like this: when it finds 1 1 it returns 1, if it finds 1 0 or 0 1 or 0 0 it returns 0.<br/>
 To read more about bitwise operations click [here](https://en.wikipedia.org/wiki/Bitwise_operations_in_C)

 6 Membership operators: